Uelkal

-Uelkal (Уэлькаль; Yupik: Валъӄалыӄ, lit.
-Whale Jaw; Chukchi: Валӄалԓьан, Valḳalḷʼan) is a village (selo) in Iultinsky District of Chukotka Autonomous Okrug, Russia.
+Uelkal (Уэлькаль; Валъӄалыӄ, lit.
+'Whale Jaw'; Валӄалԓьан) is a village (selo) in Iultinsky District of Chukotka Autonomous Okrug, Russia.
 Population: a slight reduction on a 2003 estimate of 258, of whom 208 were indigenous people, which itself showed a slight increase, up from 202 the previous year.
 The village is located approximately 100 km away from the administrative centre of Egvekinot, at the western side of the mouth of Kresta Bay.
 Municipally, Uelkal is subordinated to Iultinsky Administrative District and incorporated as Uelkal Rural Settlement.

 Geography

 Uelkal is situated on the south side of Cape Annyualkal spit at the entrance to Kresta Bay, by the Bering Sea, 174 km from the District centre Egvekinot.
 The village is the most western settlement in Russia in the western hemisphere and the most western Eskimo settlements in the world.

 History

 The village was founded in 1920 by settlers from Cape Chaplino.
 During World War II, this was the eastern stage on the ALSIB Uelkal-Krasnoyarsk route for US-made lend-lease warplanes to Russia.
 During the mid-1950s, the Central Intelligence Agency suspected that a major bomber staging base was being built at Uelkal capable of reaching United States, however the Soviets instead built the facility at Anadyr Ugolny Airport 102 mi to the south and the Uelkal airfield fell into decline.
 Until the early 2000s near the village acted as tropospheric intermediate relay station number 20/103, part of the "North" link (call sign – "Kazan").
 As of 2002, it had 258 inhabitants, of whom 202 were indigenous people, though this has reduced significantly in the last decade, with 2014 estimates indicating a population of only 210.